EXPLAIN returns a row of

 ANALYZE TABLE.
 See Section 7.6, “MyISAM Table Maintenance and Crash Recovery”.

 key_lenenables you to determine how many parts of a multiple-part key MySQL actually uses.
+If the

 refcolumn shows which columns or constants are compared to the index named in the